hyperledger/fabric/docs/source/membership/membership.md

   actors who have the role of administrators for this organization.
 For the standard MSP type, there should be one or more X.509 certificates in this list.

-  It's worth noting that just because a actor has the role of an administrator it doesn't mean that they can administer particular resources!
+  It's worth noting that just because an actor has the role of an administrator it doesn't mean that they can administer particular resources!
 The actual power a given identity has with respect to administering the system is determined by the policies that manage system resources.
 For example, a channel policy might specify that `ORG1-MANUFACTURING`